ch1p98/UMAI/README.md

 Finally, you can get more information of a restaurant by clicking names or pictures in the box.

 ### Restaurant info page
 This page shows detailed information of a restaurant.
-Furthermore, it enables users to check reviews by other users and leave a review
+Furthermore, it enables users to check reviews left by other users and leave a review themselves.

 ### Profile page
 Once you successfully sign up or sign in, the header item "關於我" shows.
 Click to view your profile, pocket list and friend list.
-Then, you may click restautants in your pocket list to obtain information or prople in your friends list to view their profile.
+Then, you may click boxes of restautants in your pocket list to obtain information or click "visit" button of boxes of people in your friend list to view their profile, pocket list and friends.

 ### recommended restaurants (coming soon)